 The Softer Side of Lure Fishing…

-148608_4120190078879_561673152_nby Captian Tommy Derringer, Inshore Adventures…
+by Captian Tommy Derringer, Inshore Adventures…

 If you’ve never tried or even if you’ve just lost faith in tossing around soft plastics for inshore game fish… you are seriously missing out!
 New technologies have made fishing with soft plastics easier and more effective than ever, especially in the way of scent technology.
 Scented lures can be fished just like your standard soft plastics but offer quite a few advantages as well.
 Here are a few tips and techniques that will help you get the best out of your “softer side”.